 The APU Incentive Scholarship for Self-motivated Students

 The APU Incentive Scholarship for Self-motivated Students is given to students actively involved in extracurricular self-motivated activities.
 Scholarship of 100,000 yen is awarded to student organizations and 50,000 yen is awarded to individual applicants.
 Application will be start around June.
-Further details available on the Student Office website.
+Further details available on the Student Services website.

 The Award for Excellence in Cultural Activities, Arts, and Sports